OneMoreSecond/WorkDisciplines/README.md

 # WorkDisciplines
-Order of law as condensed condensed working experience
+Order of law as condensed working experience